“Everything Was Fine And Then It Wasn’t”

 Subscription Based News Letter

-Created by Stage IV Cancer Patient, artist and storyteller Jefferey Cornett, this newsletter shares personal essays, original artwork, interviews, and tools for those navigating life without a script.
+Created by Stage IV Cancer Patient, artist and storyteller Jefferey Cornett, along with his wife, Lisa Barron, this newsletter shares personal essays, original artwork, interviews, and tools for those navigating life without a script.
 Some days, you’ll receive a quick insight—a quote, a prompt, a moment of clarity—to remind you that you’re not alone in the unknown.

 Each week, you’ll get: